benfred/venn.js/README.md

 var tooltip = d3.select("body").append("div")
     .attr("class", "venntooltip");

-// add listeners to all the groups to display tooltip on mousover div.selectAll("g")
+// add listeners to all the groups to display tooltip on mouseover div.selectAll("g")
     .on("mouseover", function(d, i) {
         // sort all the areas relative to the current item